iusrepo/ius.io/docs/SafeRepo.md

 ### Examples of Unsafe Repositories

-We are not going to explicitly call out specific projects, but their are ways to recognize unsafe repositories.
+We are not going to explicitly call out specific projects, but there are ways to recognize unsafe repositories.

 * Packages that [obsolete][2] stock packages.